sahildshah1/minimal-mistakes/_pages/welcome.md

-On the weekends, I tutor returning students at Northwestern's School of Professional Studies and catch up on the latest novel that I'm reading (currently — Karl Ove Knausgaard's Book 2: A Man in Love)
+On the weekends, I tutor returning students at Northwestern's School of Professional Studies and catch up on the latest novel that I'm reading (currently — Karl Ove Knausgaard's A Man in Love)